-One complicating factor in providing access to the court system is that a fairly dramatic shift has occurred over the past ten to fifteen years: citizens now generally expect to be able to fully participate in a court case without the services of an attorney.
+One complicating factor in providing access to the court system is that a shift has occurred over the past ten to fifteen years: citizens now generally expect to be able to fully participate in a court case without the services of an attorney.
 The court system, unfortunately, has struggled to keep up with the changing expectations and demand for providing services to self-represented parties, often referred to as pro se parties, particularly requests for one-on-one procedural assistance.
-The need for greater services to self-represented litigants has been expanded by the intersection of two forces: (1) a larger cultural shift in terms of a do-it-yourself society that proceeds through the court system without an attorney for either philosophical or economic reasons, and, (2) the fact that people who interact with the court system must be savvy in an increasingly internet-based justice system, which unfortunately has left many people far behind.

-When an attorney is not involved in a case, more resources are required to process a case by court staff.
-Selfrepresented parties strain the court system in several respects.
-They: (1) increase the amount of time necessary for clerks to handle the day-to-day business of the courts and put stress on the workforce; (2) often file the wrong documents or incomplete documents; (3) fail to properly prepare for the hearing or trial and bring the necessary evidence and/or witnesses; (4) do not understand why the clerk's office cannot provide free legal advice; (5) often are not computer literate, so simply giving them a website address of where the information is located is not always sufficient; (6) frequently don't have the capacity to print documents necessary for their cases; and, (7) lack access to the necessary state statutes, court rules, and policies and procedures necessary to properly handle their cases.
+Self-represented parties strain the court system in several respects.
+They: (1) increase the amount of time necessary for clerks to handle the day-to-day business of the courts and put stress on the workforce; (2) often file incorrect or incomplete documents; (3) fail to properly prepare for the hearing or trial and bring the necessary evidence and/or witnesses; (4) do not understand why the clerk's office cannot provide free legal advice; (5) often struggle with computer literacy; (6) frequently don't have the capacity to print necessary documents; and, (7) lack access and/or struggle to understand state statutes, court rules, and policies and procedures necessary to properly handle their cases.

 In order to address this issue, the trial courts across the state have recognized that ultimately it is the court that must take leadership in addressing the procedural needs of self-represented litigants.
 By streamlining processes and providing informational resources, courts have become better situated to face the challenges related to self-represented litigants.
 Beginning in FY 2013, self-represented litigant coordinator positions were created to focus solely on providing procedural support to self-represented litigants.
 As of FY 2015, every judicial district has at least a part-time employee to help address the needs of self-represented litigants at the local level.
-In 2016, the self-represented litigant coordinators responded to approximately 145,095 contacts from court users.
-More than half of the contacts in 2016 were related to domestic relations matters (54 percent).
+In 2018, the self-represented litigant coordinators documented approximately 150,000 contacts from court users statewide.
+More than half of the contacts in 2018 were related to domestic relations matters.
 Given the complex nature of these cases, the assistance provided can be more involved and on-going as these matters frequently have activity after the divorce decree is granted.
-County civil and probate matters were the second and third most frequent case types self-represented litigant coordinators assisted litigants with based on the 2016 contact data.
-The provision of assistance to parties without attorney representation continues to be a significant demand on the trial courts and resource and staffing needs related to this issue continue to be monitored.
+County civil and probate matters were the second and third most frequent case types self-represented litigant coordinators assisted litigants with based on the 2018 contact data.
+The provision of assistance to parties without attorney representation continues to be a significant demand on the trial courts and needs related to this issue continue to be monitored closely.